akashaero/Intrinsic-Value-Calculator/README.md

 cd Intrinsic-Value-Calculator
 ```

-2. (Optional) Set up a virtual environment or conda environment to isolate the dependencies:
+2. (Optional but Highly Recommended) Set up a virtual environment or conda environment to isolate the dependencies:

 ```
 python -m venv stonks           # Create Virtual Environment